Bay station: Public access

 The station itself is not open to public access.
 During structural repairs to the tunnel roof between Bay and St. George stations, trains were bypassed to Museum station via the interlining tracks on Saturdays and Sundays from February 24 to March 11, 2007.
 As a result, riders could see Lower Bay through the train windows as they rode between Bloor–Yonge and Museum stations.
 During the May 2010 Victoria Day long weekend, the station was again used to facilitate track repairs, and once again the public got a rare opportunity to ride through the station.

 The TTC announced on May 9, 2011, that due to track switch replacement on the Bloor–Danforth line between St. George and Bloor–Yonge stations, a similar subway diversion procedure would be implemented, with all eastbound and westbound trains on the Bloor–Danforth turning back at Museum station during the weekend of May 14–15, 2011 giving passengers another glimpse of Lower Bay subway station.
 Passengers exited the train at Museum station, crossed the centre platform, and boarded the northbound, eastbound, or westbound train to continue their subway trip.
 University–Spadina subway passengers travelling eastbound on the Bloor–Danforth line changed trains at Museum station.
 During the subway diversion, the lower level of St. George station was closed and all trains served the upper level.
 Upper Bay station was also closed.
 Regular Bloor–Danforth subway service resumed on May 16, 2011.

 The TTC opened Lower Bay to the public for Doors Open Toronto on May 26, 2007.
-According to TTC Chair Adam Giambrone's introduction leaflet, this event in 2007 was the first time since 1966 that the station's platform was open to the public.
+According to TTC chair Adam Giambrone's introduction leaflet, this event in 2007 was the first time since 1966 that the station's platform was open to the public.
 There were large line-ups, as a limited number of people were allowed on the platform at any one time.
 Two trains were parked on the tracks, a video screen displayed movies or commercials shot in Bay Lower, and movie posters were hung around the platform.
-The station was opened again for the event on May 24, 2008, September 29, 2010, and May 25, 2013, and was open to the public as part of a Nuit Blanche event which took place on October 2, 2010.
-Bay Lower was used as a concert venue as part of the 2018 Canadian Music Week.
+Since 2007, the station has been open to the public periodically, often as part of subsequent Nuit Blanche and Doors Open Toronto events.